Improving Feature-based Visual Localization by Geometry-Aided Matching: Geometry-Aided Matching

 where $\bm{X_*}^r$ denotes the $r$-th row of matrix $\bm{X_*}$ and $\left[\cdot||\cdot\right]$ denotes concatenation.
-The output of E-Net is a $T$-dimensional vector and a sigmoid layer on the top of E-Net is used to ensure that each value of the output vector $\bm{w}$ is in the range of $[0, 1]$.
+For all edges in set $\bm{\mathcal{E}}$, a $T \times (d_1+d_2)$ matrix is obtained as the input to E-Net.
+Here, both $d_1$ and $d_2$ are set to $128$.
+The output of E-Net is a $T$-dimensional vector.
+A sigmoid layer is placed on the top of E-Net in order to ensure that each element of the output vector $\bm{w}$ is within the range of $[0, 1]$.
+Each element represents the probability that the corresponding edge is an inlier.

+Here, every sub-network is stacked by the base block which is composed of perceptrons, Batch Normalization (BN) \cite{ioffe2015batch}, and Context Normalization (CN) \cite{moo2018learning}.

-\textbf{Hungarian Pooling.} If we train $g(\bm{\mathcal{G}}; \bm{\theta})$ directly, the network parameters will be very difficult to learn because the geometric consistency may conflict with the supervision.
+\textbf{Hungarian Pooling.} If directly training $g(\bm{\mathcal{G}}; \bm{\theta})$, the network learning would be disturbed by the potential conflict between the geometric consistency and the supervision.
 The conflict is shown in Fig.\ref{fig:proj}.
-A 2D image point is matched with two 3D points being close in 3D space.
-They may both have small reprojection errors with the same camera pose.
-The network is prone to generate similar weights for them according to the extracted geometric features.
+A 2D image point is matched with two 3D points, and the angle constructed by two correspondences is small.
+These two 2D-3D matches may show almost the same reprojection errors.
+At this time, the network is liable to extract the same geometric features and predict similar weights for them.
 These two correspondences are considered geometric consistent.
-However, only one of them may be an inlier and the rest is an outlier.
-This discrepancy that the multiple correspondences have similar geometric features but with different labels makes the network hard to converge.
+However, only one of the two correspondences may be an inlier, and the other is an outlier.
+This produces a conflict that the multiple matches have almost the same geometric features but belong to different categories, which makes the network hard to learn.

-To solve this problem, we introduce the Hungarian algorithm \cite{kuhn1955hungarian} into the network for end-to-end training.
-Hungarian algorithm can find the global optimal one-to-one matches.
-Because only one of the two correspondences is selected, the discrepancy between the geometric consistency and the supervision can be eliminated.